flybywiresim/docs/docs/fbw-a32nx/support/performance-tips.md

         - You can now close Windows Settings.

 - Lastly, we would recommend closing any programs running in the background that you don't need.
 This can be done in your system tray (the upwards pointing arrow to the right side of the task bar).
-Right click the icon of the program you would like to close and close it.
+Right-click the icon of the program you would like to close and close it.
-    - You may have a lot of programs open here that you don't use often but start with Windows.
+    - You may have many programs open here that you don't use often, but start with Windows.
 You can stop them automatically running by going to task manager, navigating to the `Start-up` tab and disabling programs you don't want to start with Windows.

 !!! warning "Please note"

     If you are running the most recent Nvidia graphics driver after an update to Microsoft Flight Simulator, you may encounter some performance issues.

-    If this happens and you notice a decrease in performance, you can try rolling back your graphics driver until a new one is available.
+    If this happens, and you notice a decrease in performance, you can try rolling back your graphics driver until a new one is available.

     **Do this at your own risk**
 ---